GlennColpaert/IoTDemos/labs/DeviceToCloudInMinutes.md

 <img src="https://github.com/GlennColpaert/IoTDemos/blob/master/media/walkthrough/16_sbcreatequeue.png" />

 ### Configure EventHub
-Now that everything is setup we are ready to hook all the components togheter.
+Now that everything is setup we are ready to hook all the components together.
 But let's start first by adding an **EventHub** to our **EventHub Namespace**.
 Click on the **EventHub** you created in step 2 and click on **Event Hubs** then select **+Event Hub** and add a new Event hub.
 Below is an example of what your configuration should look like.

 <img src="https://github.com/GlennColpaert/IoTDemos/blob/master/media/walkthrough/04_configureEventHubCreation.png" />